 More flexibility — people don’t expect books or blogs on as regular of a schedule as they expect podcasts.

 More likely path to success — more people read books and blogs than listen to podcasts, which means it’s a less crowded space and hence offers you more of an opportunity to carve up some percentage of True Fans for yourself.

 While building these things of value, you can start to appear as a guest on other podcasts.
 You’ll get some experience, get some promotional value out of it, and get a good reminder (by seeing how you get treated in the process) of why you followed Cranky Uncle Jordan’s advice and did not start a podcast as a side hustle.

 And maybe, just maybe, after you have a book, a successful blog, and a product division… you can start a podcast.
 Maybe.

 Jordan is a Wall Street lawyer turned talk show host, social dynamics expert, and entrepreneur.
-He’s the owner and co-founder of The Art of Charm, a consulting & coaching company.
-His podcast focuses emotional intelligence and business.
+His podcast focuses on emotional intelligence and business and is a treat.
 Contact info for Jordan

 Agree or not, there is little question that anything worth doing takes time and effort.
 Podcasting is no different.
 The barrier to entry is low but the effort to success quotient is generally high.

 Of course, there will be many new podcast entries.
 Some will fill an under-served segment.
 Some will tell a wonderful untold story.
 Some will achieve great success, while others will "pod-fade."